Haffi112/haffi112.github.io/_posts/2016-03-27-bootstrap-percolation.md

 percolation is the way neurons communicate in the brain.
 Neurons communcate by sending [spikes](https://en.wikipedia.org/wiki/Neural_coding) to their neighbors.
-If a neuron receives enough many spikes it will also spike and thus inform all of its neighbors, quite amazing.
+If a neuron receives a couple of spike signals it will also spike and thus inform all of its neighbors, quite amazing.
 Finally percolation can be described by a [cellular automaton](https://en.wikipedia.org/wiki/Cellular_automaton) which is the setting in which it was first studied {% cite chalupa1979bootstrap
 %} (but motivated by physics) and since then it has been extensively studied on the grid in arbitrarily many dimensions {% cite balogh2012sharp %}.

 As you might have realised percolation is literally everywhere around